dodiggitydag/D365FO-Prepare-D365DevelopmentMachine/README.md

 ### Miscellaneous
 * Sets the web browser homepage to the local environment URL
+* Set the password to never expire and disable change password menu item
 * Configures Windows Updates
 * Creates a logoff link on the desktop
 * Disables Bing search results